storypku/rules_folly/README.md

 boost_deps()
 ```

-If you would like to use Folly without gflags, instead you should change the line
+If you would like to use Folly without gflags, you should change the line
 `folly_deps()` to:

 ```